Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

 ### Backend

 - **Programming Language: Go**
   - *Why:* Go is a statically typed, compiled language known for its performance, simplicity, and excellent support for concurrent programming.
 These features make it an ideal choice for building a high-performance game server that can efficiently handle multiple simultaneous connections.
-While robust the language has fairly simple syntax which will make it easier for those on the team who don't yet know it to learn.
+While robust, the language has a fairly simple syntax which will make it easier for those on the team who don't yet know it to learn.

 - **Framework: chi**
   - *Why:* chi is a lightweight and idiomatic HTTP router for Go, designed for building RESTful APIs.
 Its minimalistic design and composability allow for rapid development while keeping the backend lean and maintainable.

+- **Payment Integration Library: stripe-go**
+  - *Why:* stripe-go is the official Go library for integrating Stripe’s payment processing capabilities into our backend.
+It provides robust, secure methods for handling payments, managing subscriptions, and processing refunds.
+This integration ensures that financial transactions are handled efficiently and safely, while seamlessly aligning with our Go-based architecture.

 ### Front End

 - **React with TypeScript**
   - *Why:* React provides a powerful framework for building interactive user interfaces, while TypeScript adds static typing, reducing runtime errors and improving code maintainability.
 This combination ensures a scalable and robust front-end development experience.
-React will also allow us to reuse UI elements in multiple screens which will help us reuse components as new game content is added in the future.
+React will also allow us to reuse UI elements in multiple screens, which will help us reuse components as new game content is added in the future.

 - **Additional Frontend Libraries:**
   - **Fetch API**